Viasat/halite/doc/halite-boolean-op-reference-j.md

 #### [`==`](jadeite-full-reference.md#_E_E)

-Determine if two values are equivalent.
+Determine if values are equivalent.
 For vectors and sets this performs a comparison of their contents.

 #### [`=>`](jadeite-full-reference.md#_E_G)